dannysu/hakyll-blog/posts/2013-01-14-clojurescript-for-nodejs.markdown

 ---
 date: 2013-01-14 11:35:23
 title: Getting Started With ClojureScript For Node.js
-tags: Start-up, Node.js, Clojure, ClojureScript
+tags: Start-up, Node.js, Clojure, ClojureScript, Mad Coding
 ---
 Here is a [video][1] of Rich Hickey introducing ClojureScript.
 It's interesting that Clojure can run on different runtimes.
 Being on JVM definitely has some